Imtiyaj5791/DevOps-Journey/Important/Linux.md

     htop
     free -h
     df -h
-    du -sh /*
-    du -sh /var/*
+    du -sh /var/log/*

 ---

 # 3. CPU utilization is 95%.
 How will you troubleshoot?

-First, I will check the monitoring tool to confirm whether CPU utilization is a temporary spike or continuously high.
+First, I will check the monitoring tool (CloudWatch/Grafana) to confirm whether CPU utilization is a temporary spike or continuously high.

-Then I will log in to the server and use `top` to identify which process is consuming high CPU.
+Then I will log in to the server and use `top` to identify which process is consuming high CPU I will press `Shift + P` to automatically sort all running processes by their CPU consumption.

+I will also check the "Load Average" using the `uptime` or `top` command to see the system load over the last 1, 5, and 15 minutes.

 After that, I will check the process details and verify whether any scheduled job is running.